ChrstphrHll/npc_gen/students/Gianesia Onvyr.md

 ---
 ### Description
 - 6th year Dwarf Monk in Burk
-- straight blonde hair that's loose around the shoulders, Blue eyes, and Light skin
+- shoulder length curly black hair that's plain, Blue eyes, and Light skin
 - Is Humorous and Opportunistic, and has Competition as their ideal

 ### Organizations